joreynajr/HiCnv/README.md

                 Show this help message and exit
 ```

+# Other snakemake rules that are currently working and will be organized soon:
+- Rule download_hg38_files
+- Rule bowtie2_index_ref_genome

 # Note:

 CNV calling requires GC content, mappability and fragment length information of every RE